Some of the topics that are popular include:

 Whether speaking to 1 or 100; Fiona has a relaxed and relatable style, knowing how to deliver health messages in plain speak and with a little humour.
 Fiona has a special interest in emotional eating body image, self-talk and the powerful language we use about food and how all of these things combined can affect your results and ability to succeed in your health goals.

-Fiona holds an Advanced Diploma of Nutritional Medicine, Diploma in Holistic Counselling and Life Care and Certificate in Transformational Life Coaching and is a Certified Mind Body Eating Coach.
-Fiona has been in practice for thirteen years.
+Fiona holds an Advanced Diploma of Nutritional Medicine, Diploma in Holistic Counselling and Life Care, Certificate in Transformational Life Coaching and is a Certified Mind Body Eating Coach.
+Fiona has been in practice for fifteen years.

 After experiencing major health issues in her 20s (strokes and auto immune diseases), Fiona studied nutritional medicine and counselling to learn how to heal herself.
 Now Fiona shares her message of listening to your body and the importance of self-care including a healthy diet.